jenlky/hugo-blog/content/_index.md

 ### About Me ###

-Hi, I'm Jenssen Lee Kang Yuan or jens for short!
+Hi, I'm Jenssen Lee Kang Yuan or call me Jens!

 I'm a Software Engineer in Singapore who has been programming for over a year and graduated from ThoughtWorks Jumpstart, a 3 months coding bootcamp.

-I'm currently working at Wen Consulting Pte Ltd. We build mobile-responsive websites for financial companies.
+I'm currently working at Wen Consulting Pte Ltd where we provide integrated solutions to financial services.

-My blog contains my writings and my portfolio.
 Opinions expressed on this site are my own.

-*Why do I want to work with software?*
+**Why do I want to work with software?**

 Software is eating the world.
-There is a lower barrier of entry to it than say in medicine.
+There is a lower barrier of entry to it than say medicine.
 It's the same with writing - you are a Writer and a Software Developer as long as you make money off it.
-I choose to participate in it because I believe that's where I can make a meaningful impact at scale.
+I choose to join this industry because given my circumstances, it was the best choice for me to make a meaningful impact at scale.

 My email address is <a href="mailto:jenssen.lee@gmail.com">jenssen.lee@gmail.com</a>